0xCyberBerserker/AbuseIPdbSCAN/README.md

 ![imgRepo/ChromeVersion.png](imgRepo/ChromeVersion.png)

-Now download the ChromeDriver and declare the directory you moved it in the code in line 244.
+Now download the ChromeDriver and declare the directory you moved it in the code in line 244 of AbuseIPDB.py .

 ``` PYTHON
 driver = webdriver.Chrome("D:\Chromedriver\chromedriver.exe")